Woodlands Regional Library: Basement

-First floor
+Level 1

 Also known as the Lifestyle section, the first level of the library is where the multimedia section is situated in.
 It has many collections of CDs, DVDs and magazines and newspapers.
 This level also consists of Artease Cafe as well as a few automated counters for borrowing books.

-Second floor
+Level 2

-The second floor is where the Reference section and self-contained multimedia booths for surfing the Internet are located.
+The second level is where the Reference section and self-contained multimedia booths for surfing the Internet are located.
 It has a wide collection of reference books, CDs and magazines which cannot be loaned from this level.
 There are also research carrels for people who want to conduct research, and a photocopy machine in one corner of the level.
 The Young People's section are also located on this level.

-Third floor
+Level 3

 The third level is the section for adult fiction and non-fiction in Singaporeʻs four national languages; English, Chinese, Malay and Tamil, and also has counters for borrowing books, like those in the first floor.
 It also has a Quiet Reading Room for people who want to read quietly.

-Fourth floor
+Level 4

 The fourth level is where the children section is.
 It also has a small garden-like feature, called the Enchanted Tree as well as the Children's Reading Park.